m5lk3n/wyatt/README.md

 ## Lessons learned:

+- Workmanager notifications don't work without a cell phone plan which includes data; a hot-spotted Wifi connection is not enough
 - If possible, use actual devices to test, simply because the dev turnaround is so much quicker.
 - GoogleMap with static key baked in, even obfuscated just a matter of reverse engineering
   - Dynamic plugin